“Listen closely and you should be able to hear them.”

 Ardennes Nature Walk

-The Auberge du Sabotier works with expert nature guide, Richard Mignolet, who led our group into the forest for a nature walk.
+The Auberge du Sabotier works with an expert nature guide, Richard Mignolet, who led our group into the forest for a nature walk.
 As we wandered along the Promenade du Vieux Moulin de Mirwart (the old mill of Mirwart walk), Richard told us about the history of the area and pointed out some of nature’s bounty.

 We were also joined by Thomas Davreux, of PEFC Belgium, an NGO that certifies sustainable forests.
 He discussed his organisation and the importance of regulating and protecting Belgium’s forest areas.